 When social media channels record impressive growth, their algorithms change.
 Currently, Facebook, Instagram, and more recently LinkedIn, disfavor organic content, especially for business accounts, reducing the reach and impressions for posts belonging to such accounts.
 Their purpose is to push companies towards paid content.
 This can appear discouraging for startups, adding up to their efforts to build their followers, and then to show their messages to as many people as possible, organically.

 So, is organic social media still working for business accounts?
 Can business accounts achieve organic social media growth?

-While the above challenges picture a tough environment for businesses to compete for users’ attention on social media, let’s not forget that this is an ever evolving place to communicate to your audience.
-Especially for a start up business, it’s key to capitalise on the opportunities presented below.
+While the above challenges picture a tough environment for businesses to compete for users’ attention on social media, let’s not forget that this is an ever-evolving place to communicate to your audience.
+Especially for a start-up business, it’s key to capitalise on the opportunities presented below.

-1. Social media groups
+1. Capitalising on social media groups

 Social media groups create more engagement, because they’re more authentic, allowing creators to connect with their target audience.
 However, this is not a place for promoting company updates and products, as they will be considered spammy, it’s more of a place to create a community.